10 Website Design Mistakes That Designers Ignore (But Shouldn’t)

 This is one of the critical web design mistakes.
 Some web designers have a misconception that rather than directly offering a business’s contact information on the website, it is better to let visitors fill out a form to get in touch with the business.

 Visitors find the process of filling out a form highly annoying if they want to get in touch with a business without wasting any time.
 So, instead of burying contact information, web designers should make all contact information like email address, phone number, office address, etc. readily available for the visitors.

 3. Using the Wrong Typography

 Typography is an important design element often taken for granted by web designers.
 Web designers at times choose a particular typography as it is the latest trend in the design world, but this should not be the only criteria for selecting typography.

 Web designers should consider factors such as brand personality, kind of message the site delivers and target audience before finalizing the typography of a site.

 To tell you the truth, there is no one-size-fits-all solution for typography.
 For an eCommerce store, sans serif fonts will promote readability whereas for a website that is designed for children serif typeface will give a sense of playfulness and fun.

 4. Ignoring Mobile Audience

 This is a really fatal web design mistake that can badly affect a business’s conversions.
-Experts predict that local mobile searches (85.9 billion) are expected to exceed desktop searches (84 billion) by 2015.
-This proves that if a website is not responsive across multiple devices, the business will miss out on a growing population of users.
+If a website is not responsive across multiple devices, the business will miss out on a growing population of users.

 5. Failing to Provide Social Integration